Rahma-cloud/alx-frontend-javascript/0x00-ES6_basic/README.md

-# This is a file for my ES6-basic tasks
+# This is a directory for my Basicjs alx-tasks